LanceMcCarthy/GoldenClouds/index.md

     -  ![privacy covers](https://github.com/LanceMcCarthy/GoldenClouds/assets/3520532/1dd13ce6-c01b-4a49-ae66-304ee7f3fa63)
 4. A guest can access and enable or disable the camera blackout (see the [Guest Camera Access](#camera-access) section below).
 This might be something you want if you're away from the property for a large portion of the day.

-> **⚠️** Use only the camera covers **⚠️** Do not **unplug** or **reposition** any security devices, as this will trigger a security alert.
+> **⚠️** Use only the camera covers for additional privacy reassurance **⚠️** Do not **unplug** or **reposition** any security devices, as this will trigger a security alert.
 This is a modern AI-managed security system that will send a 'tampering' alert if a device is powered off or repositoned unexpectedly.
 Any damage to security devices due to guest manipulation will submitted to AirCover for reimbursement.

 ### Guest Camera Access